dsancheznet/mybrary/README.md

 This php script intentionally does *not* require/use a mariadb database server on the host.
 It uses sqlite3 instead.
 This strategy has its advantages but algo some disadvantages.
 As the library is multi-user but mono-library ( i.e. all registered users can *read* - and some can *edit* and *upload* books ) the use of sqlite3 can slow down the execution of the script...but as the intended use is for family sharing of books or small community access, it should not pose a big problem.
 It would be easily possible though, to port the software to use mariadb or similar...but this is something that I have no need to do, so I leave this task to others.

+Let me quote sqlite's website for those with doubts on performance:

+> SQLite works great as the database engine for most low to medium traffic websites (which is to say, most websites).
+The amount of web traffic that SQLite can handle depends on how heavily the website uses its database.
+Generally speaking, any site that gets fewer than 100K hits/day should work fine with SQLite.
+The 100K hits/day figure is a conservative estimate, not a hard upper bound.
+SQLite has been demonstrated to work with 10 times that amount of traffic.

+I guess, we can safely assume that no family has more than 100.000 per day on their library...

 Every book, can only exist once.
 It is *not* possible to have different copies of the same book in different formats.
 Please choose the best format for your needs and convert it to other formats if needed ( use Calibre for that ).